 Once you’ve had your fill of the amazing views from Europe’s highest railway station, make your way down to Kleine Scheidegg and go for a short panoramic hike.
-Also, visit the souvenir shop by the railway station and have a snack or a meal and just enjoy the ambiance and fresh mountain air.
+Visit the souvenir shop by the railway station and have a snack or a meal and just enjoy the ambience and fresh mountain air.

 If you have more time, stop by Wengen on the way down for views of the valley and the Alps.

 Getting there: If you have a Swiss Half Fare Card, you can buy your tickets from Lauterbrunnen or Grindelwald to Jungfraujoch using the SBB app.
 Make sure to indicate which discount card you have.
 Otherwise, you may be able to get better deals on round-trip tickets here a day or two before your trip.

 Make your way to Stechelberg and enjoy a series of cable car rides up to the Schilthorn summit, famous for being one of the locations in the James Bond movie, “On Her Majesty’s Secret Service.”

 If you’re looking for the full Bond experience, make sure to reserve a table with window seats at the revolving Piz Gloria restaurant at least a few weeks in advance.
 This will give you stunning 360˚ views of Titlis, Eiger, Mönch, and Jungfrau.

 On your way up, take some time to explore Birg and go on the Thrill Walk.
 This is a 200-meter walkway built on the side of the cliff, with a glass-bottom floor and a rope bridge that will give you a glimpse of what it’s like to scale mountains.